hillar/CDMCS/suricata/day_intro/BasicConf.md

 ## HOME_NET

-At least, you will need to define your home network:
+As a bare minimum, you should define your home network:
 ```
 HOME_NET: "[192.168.100.0/24]"
 EXTERNAL_NET: !$HOME_NET